dhyeyinf/Real-time-Pixel-Synth/readme.md

 > **Scan Sequencer** is an interactive web-based music sequencer that uses real-time computer vision to transform your camera feed into a dynamic musical instrument.
 Move in front of your camera and watch as color changes trigger musical notes that travel across your screen!

-## 🌟 Features
+##  Features

-- **🎥 Real-time Computer Vision**: Uses your webcam to detect movement and color changes
+- **Real-time Computer Vision**: Uses your webcam to detect movement and color changes
-- **🎹 Virtual Keyboard**: Vertical detection zones act as piano keys
+- **Virtual Keyboard**: Vertical detection zones act as piano keys
-- **🎵 Dynamic Music Generation**: Creates music in real-time based on your movements
+- **Dynamic Music Generation**: Creates music in real-time based on your movements
-- **🌈 Visual Feedback**: Beautiful particle system with traveling sound waves
+- **Visual Feedback**: Beautiful particle system with traveling sound waves
-- **🔒 Privacy First**: All processing happens locally - no data leaves your device
+- **Privacy First**: All processing happens locally - no data leaves your device
-- **📱 Cross-Platform**: Works on desktop and mobile browsers
+- **Cross-Platform**: Works on desktop and mobile browsers
-- **🎨 Customizable**: Easy to modify scales, sounds, and visual effects
+- **Customizable**: Easy to modify scales, sounds, and visual effects

 ## 🚀 Live Demo